No exponential quantum speedup for $\mathrm{SIS}^\infty$ anymore: Acknowledgments

 \section{Acknowledgments}

 We are very grateful to David Gosset for his contributions to the early stages of this work.
 RO thanks Siddhartha Jain for helpful discussions.
 KW thanks Ce Jin, Qipeng Liu, and Hongxun Wu for relevant references.
 We acknowledge the use of Gemini and ChatGPT to search the literature and suggest proof strategies.
+We thank anonymous reviewers for helpful comments.

 KW is supported by the National Science Foundation under Grant No. DMS-2424441, and by the IAS School of Mathematics.